snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

    distribution of the parameters, calculating the corresponding likelihood values at those samples, and estimating the integral given in Eq. `[eq:uq:model_evidence] <#eq:uq:model_evidence>`__ by brute force.
-The number of samples used in the sampling of the integral is determined by .
+The number of samples used in the sampling of the integral is determined by ``evidence_samples``.
 Although this method is easy, it is not efficient because each sample of the prior density requires an evaluation of the simulation model to compute the corresponding likelihood.
 Additionally, many prior samples will have very low (near zero) likelihood, so millions of samples may be required for accurate computation of the integral.

 #.
 Laplace approximation.
 This approach is based on the Laplace
    approximation, as outlined in :cite:p:`Wasserman`.
 It has